fhdsl/NIH_Data_Sharing/docs/index.md

 The course will cover:

 - Motivations behind the new policy
-- Overview of the new policy requirements
+- Overview of the new policy requirements and how it may affect you
 - Suggestions about where to share your data
 - Recommendations about how to budget for your data
 - Guidance about how to write a DMS plan